coreos/fedora-coreos-pipeline/HACKING.md

 one can use to make this smaller if you do not have enough space.
 E.g.
 `--pvc-size 30Gi`.

-We can now start a build of the Jenkins master:
+We can now start a build of the Jenkins controller:

 ```
 oc start-build --follow jenkins
 ```

-Once the Jenkins master image is built, Jenkins should start up (verify with `oc get pods`).
+Once the Jenkins controller image is built, Jenkins should start up (verify with `oc get pods`).
 Once the pod is marked READY, you should be able to login to the Jenkins UI at https://jenkins-$NAMESPACE.$CLUSTER_URL/ (`oc get route jenkins` will show the URL).
 As previously noted, any